Best tech deals for Black Friday 2024, according to an expert

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-There are just days to go until Black Friday officially starts, but a bunch of retailers have kicked off their sales early.
-From now until December, you’ll find big discounts on everything from headphones and fitness trackers to smartphones, games consoles and TVs.
+Huge deals and discounts are already rolling in now Black Friday is officially upon us, and a bunch of retailers have already kicked off their sales.
+From now until December, you’ll find huge discounts on everything from headphones and fitness trackers to smartphones, games consoles and TVs.

-Major tech retailers like Amazon, Argos and Currys have all launched their early Black Friday deals, so now’s the the perfect time to grab the gadgets you’ve been eyeing up all year long.
+Major tech retailers like Amazon, Argos and Currys have launched their Black Friday deals, so now’s the perfect time to grab the gadgets you’ve been eyeing up all year long.

 Follow live: Black Friday 2024 live updates